heptarch/heptarch.github.io/drafts/cone.md

 The habs are fine; small, equipment-cluttered hovels where we make tea, play Go, fight over the sound system.
 We have everything we need from the environment: purifiers to make liquid water from the silicate-dirty ice and oxygen farms to concentrate the natural atmosphere.
 We have also become very creative with soylent.
 The CO?
 Only a minor jerk.
 I'm mostly here to crush silicate rock samples and hoover fines, but we all do a bit of everything: Mendez helps the xenos with linguistics; Cheng works on structural engineering; I talk to the quants mostly, did a Part III before switching to geo.
 Was it worth fifteen years of school and ten years of round trip?
 I'll tell you once I'm back in Chicago.

-Cheng is disturbed by the idea that the Folks, as we call them, mined a supernova.
-She spends a lot of
+Cheng is disturbed by the idea that the Folks, as we call them, mined a supernova to make the Pyramid.
+Mendez obsesses over visual grammars.
+I carbon date bits of dirt and try not to think about initials, but it's like a detective novel: you have to know who did it.

 ## List